SDP-Wits/Banking-System/README.md

 Banking System

 # Description:
-The purpose of this project is to create a mobile and web based application that enables interaction between customers and the banking system, as well as administrators and the banking system.
+The purpose of this project is to create both a mobile application and a web based application that enables interaction between customers and the banking system, as well as administrators and the banking system.
 It is beneficial because it promotes and enables remote access and efficiency.
 The software will provide functionalities such as dealing with user profiles, account transactions and administrative duties.

 # Authors:
 1. Kerina Bisnath